Secrets to Building an Effective/Efficient Improvement Team

 How can energy and effort be saved?
 By starting a single program that uses common tools, the same (or similar) training, and works together to create a high-performance organization.

-How does this program work?
+How does this program work and what RCA tool should they adopt?
 Read on and find out.

 Alignment: Similar Reasons for the Need to Improve

-The main reason for any area (environment, safety, financial, reliability, …) to need improvement is that area once had acceptable (or even excellent) performance, but the area stood still.
-It didn’t improve and the competitors passed them by.
+The main reason for any area (environment, safety, financial, efficiency, reliability, …) to need improvement is that area once had acceptable (or even excellent) performance, but the area stood still – it didn’t improve.
+The result?
+The competition passed them by.